-Safely using insecticides containing prothiofos on plants
+Safely using insecticides containing acephate on plants

-Prothiofos is toxic
+Acephate is toxic

-Prothiofos is an organophosphate that is an active ingredient in some insecticides to control mealy bugs, especially on grapevines.
-However, prothiofos is toxic to both people and the environment.
-You should only use prothiofos if there are no safer alternatives and as part of an integrated pest management system (IPM).
+Acephate is an organophosphate that is an active ingredient in some insecticides to control psyllid, leafroller, mealy bug and other pests.
+However, acephate is toxic to both people and the environment.
+You should only use acephate if there are no safer alternatives and as part of an integrated pest management system (IPM).

-Products that contain prothiofos
+Products that contain acephate

-The product label of the insecticides will list the active ingredients.
-Check the label to see if prothiofos is one of the actives.
+The product label of insecticides will list the active ingredients.
+Check the label to see if acephate is one of the actives.
 If it is, you need to follow the practices outlined in this document.